Oslo Norway Travel Guide

 Nordmarka and Østmarka forest areas conserve biodiversity and recreation.
 Strict rules apply regarding littering and disturbing wildlife.
 Respect these regulations.

-Norway has a highly developed waste management and the waste recycling system.
-Participate in separating waste and the Pant (deposit) system for bottles and cans.
+Norway has a highly developed waste management and recycling system.
+Participate in sorting trash and the Pant (deposit) system for bottles and cans.

 Tap water is abundant and of excellent quality.
 Mindful water use is good practice.
 Many airlines offer voluntary carbon offset programs.
 Consider Terrapass.